Temouchenty/qb-pawnshop/README.md

 -Removed the melting process and coding.

-View the README file for instructions on how to set up...
+## View the README file for instructions on how to set up or join the discord https://dsc.gg/anzdevelopments